praekelt/seed-auth-api/docs/http_api.rst

     Creates a new organization.

-    :>json str name: The name of the created organization.
+    :>json str title: The title of the created organization.
     :>json int id: The id of the created organization.
     :>json list teams: The list of teams that the organization has.
     :>json list users: The list of users that are part of the organization.